 If you have existing unpaid medical bills, and go into a nursing home and receive Medicaid, the program may allow you to use some or all of your current monthly income to pay the old bills, rather than just to be paid over to the nursing home, providing you still owe these old medical bills and you meet a few other requirements.

-The basic rule is that all your monthly income goes to the nursing home, and Medicaid then pays the nursing home the difference between your monthly income, and the amount that the nursing home is allowed under its Medicaid contract.
+The basic rule is that most of your monthly income goes to the nursing home, and Medicaid then pays the nursing home the difference between your monthly income and the amount the nursing home is allowed under its Medicaid contract.

 Finally, you may be one of the fortunate people who go into a nursing home for a short period only, for rehabilitation.
 Providing your doctor will confirm that you will be able to move back to your home within six months, the Medicaid program may allow your monthly income to be used to pay your property taxes, utilities, mortgage or rent, rather than have to be paid to the nursing home.